smitbaranwal/ratio/README.md

 8. You will now be redirected to the Transactions page.
 Congratulations, you have successfully created and connected your blockchain wallet with Metamask!

-Step by Step detail process of registering and logging in with the screenshots [Login Process](https://docs.google.com/document/d/e/2PACX-1vRIiLl36e6EfLfJ8QNhfak0bBH1kaazMahIxtum_KxqixzOky-YR7YpxdKN1XleJ2tLLB_gFs6peRk3/pub)
+Detailed process of registering and logging in with the screenshots [Login Process](https://docs.google.com/document/d/e/2PACX-1vRIiLl36e6EfLfJ8QNhfak0bBH1kaazMahIxtum_KxqixzOky-YR7YpxdKN1XleJ2tLLB_gFs6peRk3/pub)

-## Contributing
+## Contribution

+To ensure that your contributions are accepted when submitting code to Fingrow, please adhere to the following guidelines:

-Please, be very clear on your commit messages and pull requests, empty pull request messages may be rejected without reason.
+1. Provide clear and concise commit messages and pull requests.
+Empty pull request messages may be rejected without explanation.

-When contributing code to fingrow, you must follow the PSR coding standards.
-The golden rule is: Imitate the existing fingrow code.
+2. Follow the PSR coding standards when contributing code to Fingrow.
+The best approach is to emulate the existing Fingrow code.

-Please note that this project is released with a Contributor Code of Conduct.
-By participating in this project you agree to abide by its terms.
+3. Keep in mind that this project is governed by a Contributor Code of Conduct.
+By participating in this project, you agree to abide by its rules and regulations.

 ## Changelog